apache/servicecomb-mesher/README.md

 this online doc is for latest version of mesher, if you want to see your version's doc, follow [here](docs/README.md) to generate it in local

+# RoadMap
+## 1.7.0
+- mesher ingress: mesher as a edge service to manage ingress traffic
+- integrate with servicecomb kie: user can change mesher-sidecar and mesher-ingress in same config server, don't need to change local files
+## in future
+- support skywalking